google/zetasql/docs/one-pager.md

 #### Sequences of JOINs
 <a id="sequences_of_joins"></a>

-The `FROM` clause can contain multiple `JOIN` clauses in a sequence.
+The `FROM` clause can contain multiple `JOIN` operations in a sequence.
 `JOIN`s are bound from left to right.
 For example:

 ```sql